-Are persons served provided information on : ■ How to contact the network? ☐ Yes ☐ No ■ The expected timeframe for response? ☐ Yes ☐ No How do personnel provide technical assistant by the network? ce with accessing t he services provided Does your network have personnel to addres s questions related to service delivery?
+20. Are persons served provided information on:

-or at the location of the person served.
+- How to contact the network? □ Yes □ No - The expected timeframe for response? □ Yes

-Give an example for each of the following areas of how service delivery has been ed based on the needs of the person served:
+How do personnel provide technical assistance with accessing the services provided by the network?

-Trea tment techniques/interventions.
+Does your network have personnel to address questions related to service delivery?

-Equ ipment.
+Describe how you ensure that, based on identified need, there is an appropriate facilitator at the location of the person served.

-Mat erials.
+Give an example for each of the following areas of how service delivery has been modified based on the needs of the person served:

-ironment at the location of the person served, including: Accessibility.
+Treatment techniques/interventions.